 Address: Jalan Raya Sibang Kaja, Banjar Saren, Abiansemal, Sibang Kaja, Abiansemal, Kabupaten Badung, Bali 80352, Indonesia

 Phone: +62 361 469875

 Experience and see Green School in Bali.
-Take a glimpse of what this unique school offers to its community, students, and their families.
-The Green School which opened in September 2008 consist of 90 students and a tailor-made campus that emerged from the jungle and rice fields.
-Since then it has grown to 400 students and to an inspiring example of education for sustainability.
+Take a glimpse of what this unique school offers to its community, students, and families.
+The Green School, which opened in September 2008, consists of 90 students and a tailor-made campus that emerged from the jungle and rice fields.
+Since then, it has grown to 400 students and is an inspiring example of education for sustainability.

 Ubud is a town located amongst rice paddies and steep ravines in the central foothills of the Gianyar regency.
-Promoted as an arts and culture center, it has developed a large tourism industry.
+Promoted as an arts and culture center, it has developed large tourism industry.
 Ubud has a population of about 30,000 people.
-The area surrounding the town is made up of small farms, rice paddies, and dense forest.
+The town’s area is made up of small farms, rice paddies, and dense forest.

 Here are some of the best activities you can do in Ubud: